0xn3va/cheat-sheets/Web Application/Account Takeover/README.md

 - [Write up: Account Takeover in Periscope TV](https://hackerone.com/reports/317476)

-# Third-party Sign-in or Sign-up
+# Third-party sign-in or sign-up

 Applications that implement third party sign-in or sign-up often identify users based on the attached email address that the third party application sends.
 In such cases, you can try sign-in or sign-up with two different third-party applications that are linked to the same email address.
 Sometimes these two accounts can be joined and you will have access to the victim's account by sign-in or sign-up with your third-party application account.